vprusso/toqito/docs/tutorials.superdense_coding.rst

     entangled_state_encoded = np.kron(pauli_gate_operations[message_to_encode], pauli("I")) @ bell_state

 3. Bob performs operations to reverse the entanglement and extract the bits.
-First, he applies a Controlled-NOT or :math:`CX` *(CNOT) Gate* with qubit received from Alice as the *control qubit* and Bob's original qubit as *target qubit*.
+First, he applies a Controlled-NOT or :math:`CX` *(CNOT) Gate* with the qubit received from Alice as the *control qubit* and Bob's original qubit as the *target qubit*.
 After this, Bob moves ahead and applies a Hadamard or :math:`H` gate to Alice's qubit.

    .. code-block:: python